 A Finished title ("HRCH") requires 100 points and points can be earned in Started (5 points per pass), Seasoned (10 points per pass) and/or Finished (15 points per pass).
 However, at least 60 points must be earned in Finished with a maximum of 40 points from Seasoned.
 If 10 points were earned in Started, then a maximum of 30 points can come from Seasoned.

-Watch an AKC Master Test or an HRC Finished Hunt Test.
+Watch an AKC Master Hunting Test or an HRC Finished Hunting Test.

 The Upland Hunter stake is designed for dogs trained to the Finished level.
 However dogs don't need to have any titles before entering an Upland test.